MGoran/TagApp/README.md

 -Fix wrong screen state for Project screen
 -Match time in green color
 -Fix refreshing playback video state
--Change match control button color to Red when match is started
+-Change match control button color to Red when match is started -When starting match if recorder is not started start recorder and match

 "# TagApp"
 0.1.23